aboulle/RaDMaX/README.md

 2. Download and install [wxPython] (http://downloads.sourceforge.net/wxpython/wxPython3.0-win32-3.0.2.0-py27.exe)
 3. Finally execute the "Radmax.py" file.
 Alternatively, open a terminal (press "windows" and "r", type "cmd" [without commas] and press "Enter").
-Navigate to the "Radmax" folder and type `python Radmax.py`.
+Navigate to the "Radmax" folder and type `python Radmax.py`. **The first execution of the program may take some time.**

 ## GNU / Linux